-- The logical aspects of the natural-language conditional may be expressed by the truth-functional '⊃'. - Other aspects of the natural-language conditional might not be truth-functional. - We could introduce a new operator, strict implication, ⇒. - Statements of the form ' $\alpha > \beta$ ' could continue to be truth-functional - Statements of the form ' $\alpha \rightarrow \beta$ ' would be non-truth-functional. - If 2+2=4, then cats are animals.

-We could regiment it as 'T ⊃ C' in the standard way.
+- The logical aspects of the natural-language conditional may be expressed by the truth-functional '⊃'. - Other aspects of the natural-language conditional might not be truth-functional. - We could introduce a new operator, strict implication, ⇒. - Statements of the form ' $\alpha \supset \beta$ ' could continue to be truth-functional - Statements of the form ' $\alpha \rightarrow \beta$ ' would be non-truth-functional. - If I were to jump out of the window right now, I would flutter to the moon. - We have already seen that the ⊃ does not work for this claim. - We could regiment it as 'J \Rightarrow F'. - 'J ⇒ F' would lack a standard truth-value in the third and fourth rows.